 Finally, our comment sections may not be used to submit any claim, demand, informal or formal complaint, or any other form of legal and/or administrative notice or process.
 Except when specifically noted, any views or opinions expressed on this forum (or any other forums available via an RSS feed) are those of the individual.
 The posted comments do not necessarily reflect the views or opinions of the United States Postal Service Office of Inspector General or Federal government.

 We are sponsoring this blog to facilitate an ongoing dialog on relevant issues affecting the Postal Service.
 We intend to gather and enrich ideas from a large number of perspectives to address emerging issues and attack critical challenges facing the Postal Service.
 We will also use this tool to explore complex postal issues that are sometimes misunderstood.

 We invite participation from Postal Service employees and customers, other Inspectors General, as well as colleagues from international posts and their audit and investigative organizations.
 Our goal is to add further value to the Postal Service, and we want to hear from you.

 Comment Review and Posting

 The Web is a 24/7 medium and your comments are welcome at any time.
 However, given the need to manage Federal resources effectively, we will review comments and post them from 9:00 a.m. – 4:00 p.m.
 Eastern Time, Monday through Friday.
 We will review and post comments submitted after-hours or on weekends and holidays as quickly as possible on the next business day.
-Please note that comment sections will be locked 12 months after the blog, audit report, or white paper is posted.
+Please note that comment sections will be locked 12 months after the blog is posted.